isc-projects/bind9/bin/rndc/rndc.rst

 .. program:: rndc

-.. option:: tsig-delete keyname [view]

-   This command deletes a given TKEY-negotiated key from the server.
-This does not apply to statically configured TSIG keys.

-.. option:: tsig-list

-   This command lists the names of all TSIG keys currently configured for use by :iscman:`named` in each view.
-The list includes both statically configured keys and dynamic TKEY-negotiated keys.

 .. option:: validation (on | off | status) [view ...]

    This command enables, disables, or checks the current status of DNSSEC validation.
 By